these are the two adjusters for the headlights; they are very obvious being white

 I use Osram Night Breaker Plus H4 bulbs which seem to last well; others prefer Philips.

-The orange indicator lights are easy but you will need a torch and some patience to unclip and pull out the sidelight bulbs.
+The orange indicator lights are easy to change but you will need a torch and some patience to unclip and pull out the sidelight bulbs.

 If your headlights look like this, the UV protection has been washed off after repeated washing and the lens attacked by UV from the sun.
 I have seen many worse but even these had a poor diffused light output and are potential MOT failures.